 The area has historically been known to yield large and high value diamonds from artisanal diamond diggings.
-Previous sampling by Newfield’s subsidiary company Stellar Diamonds yielded numerous samples with abundant kimberlitic indicator minerals, which would suggest the presence of as yet undiscovered kimberlites within the licence area.
+Previous sampling by Newfield’s subsidiary company Stellar Diamonds yielded numerous samples with abundant kimberlitic indicator minerals, which suggested the presence of as yet undiscovered kimberlites within the licence area.
 Subsequent follow-up work in 2019 and 2020 has so far resulted in the discovery of five kimberlites with numerous further anomalies suggesting the presence of yet more, undiscovered kimberlites.